torr95/study-of-C-and-gamma-in-rbf-kernel-in-svm/README.md

-There are three mainly parameters in support vector machine which are:
+There are mainly 3 parameters in support vector machine which are:
 1.kernel
 2.C
 3.gamma